 Why might this be relevant?

-The project proposes the creation of a competitively priced, wholly electric, pay-per-use car club addressing the present and future needs of the personal urban transport market through existing community networks, which directly relates to the question about public expectations and affordability of EVs relative to other cars.
+The project focuses on the creation of a competitively priced, wholly electric, pay-per-use car club addressing the present and future needs of the personal urban transport market, which directly relates to EV adoption and changing costs.

 The North East’s Switch EV electric vehicle trial is one of eight national trials of electric & hybrid vehicles funded by the Technology Strategy Board’s £25m Ultra Low Carbon Vehicle Demonstrator Programme.
 Th...